 Alzheimer disease stages.
-Dr Goldfarb suggested that one approach to determining the preclinical/early stage is detecting subtle cognitive changes, subjective cognitive decline, or mild cognitive impairment (MCI).2 This compares to some primary care physicians' interpretation of "early" as cognitive changes that are conclusively impacting the patient's life and function.14 Dr Goldfarb stated that at that point, the patient could have already reached the later stage of mild dementia.
+Dr Goldfarb suggested that one approach to determining the preclinical/early stage is detecting subtle cognitive changes, subjective cognitive decline, or mild cognitive impairment (MCI).
+This compares to some primary care physicians' interpretation of "early" as cognitive changes that are conclusively impacting the patient's life and function.
+Dr Goldfarb stated that at that point, the patient could have already reached the later stage of mild dementia.
 Primary care physicians' decisions on making an early diagnosis of AD are further complicated by how the clinical presentation is delivered, by whom it is delivered, and whether an informant is present.
-This clinical setting compares to specialty cognitive evaluation, in which there is some preliminary acknowledgment of symptoms.15
+This clinical setting compares to specialty cognitive evaluation, in which there is some preliminary acknowledgment of symptoms.

-The AD preclinical stage is followed by MCI.16 MCI is marked by symptoms of memory loss and/or thinking problems that are greater than normal for a person's age or education but that do not affect his or her daily functions.
+The AD preclinical stage is followed by MCI.
+MCI is marked by symptoms of memory loss and/or thinking problems that are greater than normal for a person's age or education but that do not affect his or her daily functions.
 People with MCI may or may not progress to Alzheimer dementia.16

 The third stage is categorized as Alzheimer dementia.
 During this stage, the patient might present with memory loss, word-finding difficulties, and visual/spatial problems.
-These symptoms have progressed enough to interfere with the individual's ability to function independently.17 substance abuse issues.
-This can be followed by structural brain imaging (magnetic resonance imaging [preferred] or non-contrast helical computed tomography) to look for neurodegeneration through structural and volumetric changes; cerebrospinal fluid testing (CSF) via lumbar puncture to investigate A β 42, total-tau (t-tau), and phosphorylated-tau (p-tau) biomarkers; and/or a fluorodeoxyglucose (FDG)-positron emission tomography scan to assess patterns of cerebral glucose metabolism characteristic of neurodegenerative disease.17
+These symptoms have progressed enough to interfere with the individual's ability to function independently.

+The complexity of diagnosing AD is evidenced by the fact that more than 60% of individuals with dementia are never diagnosed.9 substance abuse issues.
+This can be followed by structural brain imaging (magnetic resonance imaging [preferred] or non-contrast helical computed tomography) to look for neurodegeneration through structural and volumetric changes; cerebrospinal fluid testing (CSF) via lumbar puncture to investigate A $\beta$ 42, total-tau (t-tau), and phosphorylated-tau (p-tau) biomarkers; and/or a fluorodeoxyglucose (FDG)-positron emission tomography scan to assess patterns of cerebral glucose metabolism characteristic of neurodegenerative disease.